-It’s entirely natural to worry.
-Your mind does so in an effort to protect you.
-Remember that resolving a specific source of worry isn’t a long-term solution.
+If you’re wondering how to stop worrying, remember first that (evolutionarily speaking) your mind worries in an effort to protect you.
+Give yourself some grace.
+Then, remember that resolving a specific source of worry isn’t a long-term solution.
 Instead, you have to tackle worry at the source with tools like meditation, mindset shifts, and affirmations.

 In recent years that I’ve realized something: